Generalization of Kirchhoff reflectivity to go beyond modelling and inversion of first-order reflection data -- A review of the theory: Introduction.

-Then, we detail how Kirchhoff and Born modelling can lead to very similar expressions and how we can derive a general expression for the conversion from velocity model perturbation into reflectivity through a ``generalized reflectivity" concept.
-This offers opportunities for FWI approaches based on reflectivity, showing how to rigorously convert reflectivity into velocity perturbation.
-This also allows us to model within a Kirchhoff scheme first-order effects that go beyond first-order reflections (like first-order diffractions).
+Then, we detail how Kirchhoff and Born modelling can lead to very similar expressions and how we can derive a general expression for the conversion from velocity model perturbation into reflectivity (and conversely) through a ``generalized reflectivity" concept.
+We propose a different demonstration than the one existing in the literature \cite{Urs97}.
+We then point out, from a formal point of view, the strengths and weaknesses of the Kirchhoff and Born modelling schemes.

-Finally we show how this offers opportunities into the framework of Kirchhoff inversion, i.e. for the analysis of seismic images: generalized reflectivity gives a basis to interpret more information than that associated only with reflectors, in particular the amplitudes of imaged diffractors.
+The generalized reflectivity offers opportunities: \begin{itemize} \item In the framework of traditional Kirchhoff modelling scheme: to model first-order effects that go beyond first-order reflections (like first-order diffractions). \item On FWI approaches that include a reflectivity \cite{Xu12} or least squares migration approaches that can be based on Kirchhoff or Born modelling \cite{Sym16,Kro14}: to rigorously convert the reflectivity into a velocity perturbation. \item In the framework of traditional Kirchhoff inversion or true amplitude migration, i.e. for the interpretation of seismic-migrated images: to interpret by AVA more information than the amplitudes associated to first-order reflections, for instance the amplitudes of first-order diffractors.
+Also, it would theoretically allow us to go beyond AVA analysis, inverting for the whole seismic image amplitude information (not only amplitude information at peaks) to recover the related velocity model perturbation.
+This is discussed formally in this article. \end{itemize}